VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 ![bytes](../images/midi-music/ga-flow.png)

-We repeat our genetic algorithm a few times, and we end up with songs!
-Due to the track combination method, each successive generation will be longer than the one before it.
+We repeat our genetic algorithm a few times, and we end up with finished songs.
+Due to the track combination method, the songs in each successive generation will be longer than the songs in the one before it.

 Extending this
 -----------------------------------------------------------------